 EXPANDING OUR PRESENCE IN THE SCOTTISH HIGHLANDS

 After opening our first store in the highlands of Scotland, we’re thrilled to announce our further expansion into this beautiful corner of the world.
 Oban, the largest town between Helensburgh and Fort William, is known as the gateway to the Hebrides.
 It is uniquely placed to serve tourists and locals alike, from the Highlands to the Islands.

-Our Simply Food store will serve neighbouring isles, including Mull which is one of the largest in Scotland, as well as the many townships and villages nearby.
+Our Food Hall will serve neighbouring isles, including Mull which is one of the largest in Scotland, as well as the many townships and villages nearby.
 This latest opening is one of only two dual language stores in Scotland, and will have its very own dedicated customer service and ordering desk.
 We’ll be located within a retail park full of amenities, and will be recruiting for a wide range of different opportunities.

 Various shifts are available for Salesfloor Customer Assistants, Store Operations Customer Assistants, In Store Bakery Assistants, FHSO, and Admin Assistants.
 If you’re arriving by train, we’re well connected to the Glasgow-Fort William railway, and by road we’re at the end of the A82 and A85 connecting Glasgow and Stirling.